TimSimms84/simple_shell/README.md

-# SIMPLE SHELL
+# Welcome to Holberton Simple Shell

 ## ABOUT:
-The shell is a command line interpreter that was first conceived by Ken Thompson in 1971.
+The simple shell is a command line interpreter that was first conceived by Ken Thompson in 1971.
 Users can direct the operation of the computer by entering commands as text for a command line interpreter to execute, or by creating text scripts of one or more such commands.
 This shell includes basic functionality found in the traditional Unix shell.

 ## VERSION
-This version of simple shell has been used on Ubuntu 14.04.5 LTS
+This version of simple shell has been used on Ubuntu 20.04.5 LTS

 ## TO RUN:
 Clone this repo: